manoa-bites/manoa-bites.github.io/index.md

 <a href="https://github.com/orgs/manoa-bites/projects/6/views/1">Here is the link to our M3 project page.</a>

-In this Milestone we hope to finalize our model database and add the remaining restaurants in our page.
-We will be refining other elements as well such as our google map and our search bar.
+In this Milestone we added a bit more functionality to the admin page and search bar.
+We then started adding real data into our database to reflect real restaurants on campus.

 <img width="100%" src="assets/m3backlog.png" alt="M3 start">